Voyage of the Brooklyn Saints: Samuel Brannan

-At the New York conference, Samuel Brannan was named to lead the shipload of Mormon immigrants to the West—despite an earlier difficulty with the church hierarchy that resulted in his being excommunicated for a short time.
+At the New York conference, Samuel Brannan was named to lead the shipload of Mormon immigrants to the West—despite an earlier difficulty with the church hierarchy that had resulted in his being excommunicated for a short time.
 Brannan sought to be restored to church membership and to prove himself to those in leadership positions.
 He was allowed to serve as editor of a church newspaper under the supervision of apostle Parley P. Pratt.
 With most leaders recalled to the church headquarters to organize the cross country exodus, Brannan was called upon to lead the Brooklyn expedition.
 The potential for further violent incidents on shore and the desire to avoid the storm season at Cape Horn determined the departure date window.
 There was only a short time to make all the arrangements and recruit settlers for the voyage.
 Over the next three weeks, Brannan spoke in Philadelphia, New Jersey, Boston, New Haven, Washington City (D.C.) and New York to raise money and register passengers.
 The ship Brooklyn was chartered and converted from a cargo vessel to an immigrant ship.
 Using church funds, William Appleby purchased tents and other items the pioneers would need.
 The ship Brooklyn was loaded with hundreds of agricultural tools, mechanical supplies, and large items like grist mill stones and a printing press to lay the groundwork for the new colony in the West.
 Brannan had the voyage organized by the end of January 1846.
 Historian H. H. Bancroft described Brannan as "an erratic genius", energetic and able, shrewd in business, "famous for his acts of charity", but given to strong drink in his later years.

 The plan was for the maritime company and the overland immigrants to ultimately unite.
 When the main body of Latter-day Saints reached their new gathering place a year later, a food supply and important resources could be provided by the pre-positioned Brooklyn pioneers.
 To minimize anticipated outside interference, Brigham Young did not publicly disclose the final destination.
 Brannan was informed, but had discretion to select a suitable location for the Brooklyn pioneers upon arrival.
 Prioritizing business opportunities, Brannan told the passengers they would settle on the shores of the Pacific.
-When the overland migration reached the Great Salt Lake Valley, Brigham Young prioritized the establishment of a unified, theocratic community in a location that would remain free from outside interference.
+When the overland migration reached the Salt Lake Valley, Brigham Young prioritized the establishment of a unified, theocratic community in a location that would remain free from outside interference.